 This research programme considers both the structural design aspects as well as the construction aspects.
-The programme is divided into the following essential work packages:
+The programme is divided into the following essential steps:

-With the support of the core steering group, the stakeholders (experts from design, manufacturing and construction sectors), design recommendations and systematic approaches will be drafted to showcase and increase confidence in using 3D printed connections while promoting quick entry in the UK market.
+Step 5: With the support of the core steering group, including key academic partners and the stakeholders (experts from design, manufacturing and construction sectors), design recommendations and systematic approaches will be drafted to showcase and increase confidence in using novel standardised partially 3D printed connections while promoting applications in the UK and international markets.

 If you are interested in joining the group, discussing the research programme or in developing a collaboration on this research programme please email Professor Tsavdaridis at Konstantinos.firstname.lastname@example.org